-The weekly proctoring schedule is a set day(s) and time(s) that students join the proctor (usually the librarian, or a faculty mentor) in a zoom session.
-Here the student must show his/her valid ID and communicate with the proctor for the required access (see Populi Proctoring, below).
-If a student needs to complete a proctoring assignment and is not able to attend a particular scheduled proctoring session, he/she needs to communicate with his/her faculty mentor prior to the scheduled session.
-Students need to be aware of their proctoring needs and make arrangements to take advantage of the regular schedule.
-Exceptions to using the regular proctoring schedule are exceptions, and will not be entertained on a regular basis.
+The weekly proctoring schedule is a set day(s) and time(s) that students join the proctor (a university staff member or a faculty mentor) in a designated Zoom room through the university.
+Here the student must show his/her valid ID and communicate with the proctor for the required access (see Proctoring Procedure, below).
+The proctor session is a two-hour session and if more time is needed to take a test, arrangements must be made before the proctoring session (see Time exemptions).
+If a student is not able to attend the scheduled proctoring session, he/she needs to communicate with his/her faculty mentor and reschedule another session.
+Students are encouraged to attend the regular proctoring schedule as exceptions to the schedule cannot be provided on a regular basis.

-All Rhombus University students are required to select a proctor.
-This person will be approved by the University to proctor the examinations that students take while at the school.
-This is necessary to preserve the integrity of the examination process because not all exams are open book.
+All Rhombus University students are required to take proctored tests with a university staff member or mentor.
+No outside proctors are allowed.
+This is necessary to preserve the integrity of the examination process because all exams are open book.